-Tailings is a common by-product of the mineral recovery process.
-They usually take the form of a liquid slurry made of fine mineral particles – created when mined ore is crushed, ground and processed – and water.
+Tailings is a common by-product of the metals and minerals recovery process.
+It usually takes the form of a liquid slurry made of fine metal or mineral particles and water – created when mined ore is crushed and finely ground in a milling process.

-From the mill, the tailings is often pumped to surface storage facilities which are commonly constructed using earth dams.
-These range in size from a swimming-pool to areas over 1,000 hectares.
-As the sandy residue of tailings gradually drains and becomes compact and dry, grass and other vegetation is planted to stabilise the environment.
-This is called the reclamation process.
+From the mill, the tailings is typically pumped to storage facilities which are commonly constructed using earth dams.
+As the sandy residue of tailings gradually drains and becomes compact and dry, grass and other vegetation can be planted to stabilise the environment through a reclamation process.

 Before the water in the tailings can be used again, or discharged into the local drainage system, it must be treated to remove harmful substances that would pollute the environment or risk the health and safety of local communities near the facility.

-If not managed properly, tailings can have a damaging impact on the environment and human health and safety, with pollution from effluent and dust emissions being potentially toxic to humans, animals or plants.
-This harm is multiplied many times over should a tailings storage facility physically fail.
-Flooding from tailings materials can greatly damage the surrounding environment and even lead to loss of human life.
+If not managed properly, tailings can have chronic adverse impacts on the environment and human health and safety, with pollution from effluent and dust emissions being potentially toxic to humans, animals or plants.
+Acute and potentially very damaging impacts can occur should a tailings storage facility physically fail.
+In such instances, flowable tailings materials can inundate and greatly impact the surrounding environment and even lead to loss of human life.

-The management of tailings, both during and after mining, is the responsibility of mining companies and is subject to advanced regulatory regimes.
-This means that tailings management needs to be effective throughout the life of an operation, from initial feasibility through to closure and post-closure.
+The management of tailings, both during and after mining, is the long-term responsibility of mining companies and is subject to varying regulatory regimes.
+Tailings management needs to be effective throughout the life of an operation, from initial feasibility through to closure and post-closure.

-The type of after-care can vary greatly depending on the nature of the tailings.
-In cases where tailings doesn’t contain harmful substances, water is drained from the tailings storage facility to safeguard its physical stability, and then re-shaped, covered with soil and vegetated.
+The type of aftercare can vary greatly depending on the nature of the tailings.
+In cases where tailings doesn’t contain harmful substances, water is drained from the tailings storage facility to safeguard its physical stability, and it is then reshaped, covered with soil and vegetated to create a stable landform.
 In other instances, longer-term measures may need to be put in place to safeguard the physical stability, chemical stability and subsequent land use of the tailings storage facilities.

-But, as the catastrophic tailings dam failures at Mount Polley (Canada) in 2014, Samarco (Brazil) in 2015 and Brumadinho (Brazil) in 2019 starkly remind us, there’s still much more that needs to be done to safeguard lives, improve performance and demonstrate transparency.
+The catastrophic tailings dam failures at Mount Polley (Canada) in 2014, Samarco (Brazil) in 2015 and Brumadinho (Brazil) in 2019 serve as stark reminders that there’s still more to be done if we are to reach the ambition of zero harm.

 Downstream designs start with an impervious starter dam.
 Tailings are then discharged into the dam and as the embankment is raised, each new wall is constructed and supported on top of the downstream slope of the previous section, so the dam crest moves downstream with each raise.
 The downstream design was developed for areas with seismic activity and high rainfall or water collection.